Free & Same Day Ground Shipping | View Details

 • Poured Concrete, Pavers, Limestone, Slump Blocks, Split-Face Blocks, Cinder Blocks, Lightweight Concrete Blocks, Sandstone, Terra Cotta

-• Retaining Walls, Concrete Curbing, Concrete Barriers, Commercial Sidewalks, Building Facades, AutoBody Shop Floors, Industrial Warehouse, Food Plants, Subgrades and Stable Slabs, Sea Walls, Hotel Pool Decks, Decks, Parking Areas
+• Retaining Walls, Concrete Curbing, Concrete Barriers, Commercial Sidewalks, Building Facades, AutoBody Shop Floors, Industrial Warehouses, Food Plants, Subgrades and Stable Slabs, Sea Walls, Hotel Pool Decks, Decks, Parking Areas

 Natural Look & Slip Resistant Concrete Sealer

-DryWay is a low viscosity, penetrating concrete driveway sealer that works by filling the internal pores of concrete.
+DryWay is a low-viscosity, penetrating concrete driveway sealer that works by filling the internal pores of the concrete (concrete is porous).
 It does not cure on the surface, nor leave behind a film that will peel, delaminate, or wear away.
-It forms a water-repellent barrier below the surface of the concrete, which is able to withstand UV rays and surface wear for a up to 10-years.
+DryWay is a nano-chemical penetrating sealer that forms a water-repellent barrier below the surface of the concrete, which is able to withstand UV rays and surface wear for up to 10 years.

 The chemicals used in DryWay (silane and siloxane) do very little to alter surface appearance.
 Some substrates – with tighter surfaces – may appear a shade darker after application.
 The change is subtle and generally only noticeable to the applicator alone.
-DryWay is inherently resistant to UV-rays, heat from the sun, and oxidative degradation.
-The sealer will not yellow, and leaves no gloss on the surface.
+DryWay is inherently resistant to UV rays, heat from the sun, and oxidative degradation.
+The sealer will not yellow over time and leaves no shiny gloss on the surface.

-Simply, DryWay will keep your driveway and outdoor concrete looking beautiful and dry for years to come.
+DryWay will keep your driveway and outdoor concrete looking beautiful and dry for years.
 Check out the video below, showing a customer applying DryWay to a paver driveway in Fort Myers, FL.

-Topical driveway sealers (urethanes, acrylic, epoxies, waxes) bead surface water because they form a membrane over the surface of the concrete.
-When they begin to wear down, beading subsides and the concrete surface is again exposed to water, salt, and chemical penetration.
+Topical, clear-coating driveway sealers (urethanes, acrylic, epoxies, waxes) bead surface water because they form a membrane over the surface of the concrete.
+When they begin to wear down, beading subsides, and the concrete surface is again, exposed to water, salt, and chemical penetration.

 Can DryWay be Used Indoors?